-Reston Master Plan Special Study Task Force
+Reston Master Plan Special Study

-In October 2009, the Fairfax County Board of Supervisors established the Reston Master Plan Special Study Task Force to work with County planning staff to review current plan guidance related to the community of Reston in the Fairfax County Comprehensive Plan and make recommendations to the Planning Commission and Board regarding appropriate changes to the Comprehensive Plan.
+In October 2009, the Fairfax County Board of Supervisors authorized the Reston Master Plan Special Study and directed county planning staff to review current plan guidance related to the community of Reston in the Fairfax County Comprehensive Plan and make recommendations to the Planning Commission and Board regarding appropriate changes to the Comprehensive Plan.
+The study boundary is shown in the Reston Geography map (Figure 1).
+The study was conducted in two phases.

+Phase I evaluated plan guidance for the areas around the three planned Metrorail Stations in Reston.
+A community task force, called the Reston Master Plan Special Study Task Force, was appointed to work with county staff during Phase I and provided input in developing recommendations for the Transit Station Areas (TSAs).
 The Task Force included over 40 members and its membership comprised representatives from multiple community organizations, including the Reston Association, the Reston Citizens Association, the Reston Community Center, the Greater Reston Chamber of Commerce, and the Reston Planning and Zoning Committee, as well as commercial property owners and residents.
-The Task Force developed the following Vision statement and Planning Principles to help guide future development in Reston.
+Phase II of the Special Study evaluated the Reston Master Plan Land Use Map and developed written guidance for Reston's residential neighborhoods and commercial areas located within the neighborhoods, including the Village Centers and the Convenience Centers.